Events

 Award-winning family show

 The award-winning musical adaptation of Disney’s The Lion King continues to dazzle the West End after 26 spectacular years at the Lyceum Theatre – making it one of the longest-running shows in London.
-A true feast for the eyes, the show’s jaw-dropping costume design and puppetry steal the spotlight, with towering giraffes (standing at 18 feet!) brought to life by actors on stilts.
+A true feast for the eyes, the show’s jaw-dropping costume design and puppetry steal the spotlight, with towering giraffes (standing at 18 feet) brought to life by actors on stilts.

-Featuring over 25 animal species and over 232 puppets, the production’s most show-stopping moment comes when a life-sized elephant makes its way down the stalls, joined by the creatures of the Pride Lands – all set to the emotional power of top song Circle of Life.
-A breathtaking scene that continues to captivate audiences of all ages – no surprise for a show that won an Olivier Award for Best Costume Design.
+Featuring more than 25 animal species and 232 puppets, the production’s most show-stopping moment comes when a life-sized elephant makes its way down the stalls, joined by the creatures of the Pride Lands – all set to the emotional power of the iconic song Circle of Life.

 Where: